ksu-cs-textbooks/cc410/content/i-oop/06-inheritance-polymorphism/05-java-inheritance.md

 What you might not expect is that any fields declared `private` in the base class are inaccessible in the derived class.
 Thus, the private fields `creditPoints` and `creditHours` cannot be used in a method defined in `GraduateStudent`.
 This is again part of the _encapsulation_ and _data hiding_ ideals - we've encapsulated and hid those variables within the base class, and any code outside that assembly, even in a derived class, is not allowed to mess with it.

 However, we often will want to allow access to such variables in a derived class.
 Java uses the access modifier `protected` to allow for this access in derived classes, but not the wider world.

+In UML, protected attributes are denoted by a hash symbol `#` as the visibility of the attribute.

 ## Inheritance and Memory